 They could be investigating their surroundings, or maybe their teeth are growing, and thus they feel the urge to bite on objects they see before them.

 No matter what, puppies love chewing.
-You can use the tips mentioned above to train your dog not to chew things at your home.
+You can use the tips mentioned above to train your dog not to chew things at home.